Swagant/recroot.io/README.md

 - Computer for best experience
 - For speech recognition, either Chrome or Microsoft Edge webbrowsers
-- Must already be logged into an AngelList account in advance, preferably a new/unused one (make an account [here](https://angel.co/join))

 ## Description

 On the website, a user can **provide an input** via either their keyboard or speech-to-text conversion.
-The input details a particular profile of people they are looking for to gain **funding, expertise or help with their startup**.
+The input details a particular profile of people they are looking for to potentially hire.
 The query is then analysed with a **Natural Language Processing (NLP) model** that extracts certain **attributes** in the sentence using [Wit.ai](https://wit.ai/), such as *location*, *industry* and *number of years of professional experience*.
-The NLP model then returns these attributes with their corresponding values which are then used to **webscrape [AngelList](https://angel.co/)** and identify individuals who match the criteria.
-Finally, all user profiles that meet the parameters are returned back to the user on Recroot.io, each account with a profile picture, name, and link to the account.
+The NLP model then returns these attributes with their corresponding values which are then used to **generate a full job description** which is then returned to the user.

 ## Purpose

-The concept of Recroot.io revolves around the idea that it takes a lot of time, for both people working in HR and especially newly founded startups, to find potential employees.
-An example is the lengthy search process on sites like LinkedIn, where you have to apply several separate filters then search for the locations and keywords manually, which ultimately consumes a lot of precious time that could be spent further developing a product.
-Plus, the information people present online can be lengthy, yet computers enable you to extract only the important bits in a matter of seconds.
-Therefore, the rationale behind Recroot is to limit the time it takes to find such individuals, but also let people make more in-depth searches than what traditional filters and searchbars allow.
-Overall this helps make better well-informed decisions for who to hire quicker.
+The concept of Recroot.io revolves around the idea that it takes a lot of time, for both people working in HR and especially newly founded startups, to generate job descriptions because of the time it takes as well as not knowing what to start with.
+With Recroot, in seconds you can have a great job description by only providing one sentence that describes the ideal employee and their requirements, and letting Recroot do the rest of the work.

 ## Providing Input